dqrobotics/dqrobotics.github.io/docs/installation/python.rst

 Installation
 ============
 The DQ Robotics Python3 is delivered through PyPI_.
-On a Ubuntu 16.04/18.04 LTS system, open a terminal and run:
+On a Ubuntu LTS (Excluding EOL_ versions) system, open a terminal and run:

 .. code-block:: bash